giangarof/rnet/readme.md

     Styled with materialUI.

 # Status
-    Under development.
+    Stage - Under development.

-    To do
+    To do - {

         reviews
             add reviews components
             comment reviews
             like reviews

-    post
-        like/unlike post

         Display messages if necessary

-    improve design
-    responsive design
+    }

+    After "To do": Done?